py-ranoid/Bayesian-yolo/README.md

 ```
 #### Training on your own data
 1. Padding your images into square size and produce the corresponding label files.
 2. Modify the resize strageties in listDataset.
+Currently the resize scales range from 320 ~ 608, and the resize intervals is 64, which should be equal to batch_size or several times of batch_size.
 3. Add warm up learning rate (scales=**0.1**,10,.1,.1)
 4. Train your model as VOC does.